Basement waterproofing paint calculator

 Waterproofing paint vs. real waterproofing

-Masonry waterproofing paint handles dampness and minor humidity — the kind of basement that smells damp but doesn\'t actually have water on the floor.
+Masonry waterproofing paint handles dampness and minor humidity, the kind of basement that smells musty but doesn't actually have water on the floor.
 For active water intrusion (puddles after rain, weeping seams, hydrostatic pressure forcing water through), you need exterior drainage or interior dimple-mat systems.
 No paint will hold back hydrostatic pressure.

 Why coverage is so low

-Waterproofing paints are heavily filled with portland cement and elastomeric resins to plug the pores in masonry.
-The thick film is what does the work.
-You\'re buying weight, not coverage area — plan for 2–3× the gallons of regular wall paint.
+Waterproofing paints are heavily filled with portland cement and resins to plug the pores in masonry.
+The thick film is what does the work, so you're buying weight, not coverage area, and you should plan for two to three times the gallons of regular wall paint.
+The calculator sets the rate from your surface:

 Stiff brush, force the paint in

-Use a stiff masonry brush.
-Work the paint into the porosity, especially in mortar joints.
-Roller-only application skips the joints — that\'s where water finds a way through.
+Use a stiff masonry brush on the first coat.
+Work the paint into the porosity, especially in mortar joints, then build the second coat to complete the seal.
+Roller-only application skips the joints, and that's exactly where water finds a way through.